Webist/InterServices/app/Spec/readme.md

 ```

 The point of using interface here is;
-+ No conditional checks (cyclomatic complexity) in the code.
++ No conditional checks (cyclomatic complexity) in the underlying code.
 + Interface is the specification (the app DNA).
 It is that simple.

 #### Do not use sensitive data in Interfaces